-This bill amends Section 67-5226 of the Idaho Code to establish new provisions regarding temporary rules and revise existing ones.
+This bill amends Section 67-5226 of the Idaho Code to establish new provisions regarding the use of temporary rules by state agencies.
 It emphasizes that temporary rules should only be utilized in emergency situations or when negotiated rulemaking is not feasible, ensuring accountability to the legislature and Idaho citizens.
-The bill outlines specific conditions under which the governor can declare a temporary rule necessary, including imminent threats to public health and safety, protection of citizens' rights, and natural disasters.
+The bill outlines specific circumstances under which the governor can declare a temporary rule necessary, including imminent threats to public health and safety, protection of citizens' rights, and natural disasters.
 Additionally, it mandates that the governor publish a statement explaining the need for an earlier effective date for such rules.

-The amendments also introduce new requirements for agencies adopting temporary rules, such as the need to concurrently begin the promulgation of a proposed rule and to identify any changes from previous versions.
-If a temporary rule expires, the agency is restricted from adopting the same or a similar rule again unless certain conditions are met, including a declaration of emergency by the governor or a 90-day waiting period.
-Furthermore, individuals aggrieved by a temporary rule can challenge the agency's action as a final agency action.
-The bill declares an emergency and sets an effective date of July 1, 2025.
+The bill also introduces several procedural changes, such as requiring agencies to commence the promulgation of proposed rules concurrently with temporary rules and to identify any changes from previous versions.
+It establishes that if a temporary rule expires, the agency cannot adopt the same or a similar rule again unless certain conditions are met, such as a new imminent threat or a disaster declaration.
+Furthermore, it allows individuals aggrieved by a temporary rule to challenge the agency's action as a final agency action.
+The act is set to take effect on July 1, 2025, due to an emergency declaration.

 Engrossment 1: 67-5226